-(b) Net profit margin is expressed as net profit attributable to shareholders' equity as a percentage of turnover from continuing operations.
+(b) Net profit margin is expressed as net profit attributable to shareholders' equity as a percentage of turnover from continuing operations. (c) As defined on page 25.

 (d) In the ratio of earnings to fixed charges, earnings consist of net profit from continuing operations excluding net profit or loss of joint ventures and associates increased by fixed charges, income taxes and dividends received from joint ventures and associates.
 Fixed charges consist of interest payable on debt and a portion of lease costs determined to be representative of interest.
 This ratio takes no account of interest receivable although Unilever's treasury operations involve both borrowing and depositing funds.